ursatile/css4eng/301-styling-forms-and-fields.md

 ## Beyond Dropdown Lists

-One long-requested feature has been a way to activate a dropdown list from something that doesn't look like a drop-down list.
-This is now possible thanks to another feature in the new customisable select module: if the first child element of the `<select>` is a `<button>`, that button will be used as the closed state of the control.
+One long-requested feature has been a way to activate the drop-down from something that doesn't look like a drop-down list.
+This is now possible thanks to another feature in the new customisable select module: if the first child element of the `<select>` is a `<button>`, that button will be used as the closed state of the control, and a new element, `<selectedcontent>`, will display the content of the currently selected `<option>`:

 Here's a standalone example:

-{% example select-with-button-option.html elements="style,body" iframe %}
+{% example select-with-button-option.html elements="style,body" iframe_style="height: 240px;" %}